contentdiv/ansible-role-manifoldcf/README.md

 # ansible-role-manifoldcf

-Role to install Apache ManifoldCF (Coming soon..)
+Role to install Apache ManifoldCF with Postgres

-Ansible role which installs and configures PostgreSQL, extensions, databases and users.

 #### Installation